vijananish/machine-learning/probability-statistics/README.md

 A random variable is a numerical description of the outcome of a statistical experiment.
 A random variable that may assume only a finite number or an infinite sequence of values is said to be discrete; one that may assume any value in some interval on the real number line is said to be continuous.
 This is generally represented by 'X'.

-Here we can think of and example: Rolling a Dice, and Tossing a coin.
+Here we can think of and example: Rolling a Die, and Tossing a coin.

 Rolling Dice: